Facebook Page vs Profile: Everything You Need To Know

 As a business owner, it’s important to build trust and loyalty among your customers.
 Facebook makes this easy by allowing you to constantly post updates and photos about your business.

-The beauty of using a Facebook fan page is that you’re able to automate your posts so that you can share great content anytime.
+The beauty of using a Facebook Page is that you’re able to automate your posts so that you can share great content anytime.

 Want to take it one step further?
 Delegate your entire Facebook promoting duties to someone else, by adding an admin user.